12 questions to ask food safety consultants before hiring them

 Hiring a consultant is a cost effective way to access experience and specialised knowledge.

-I would recommend when thinking about using a food safety consultant is that you consider them based on three areas:-
+I would recommend when thinking about using a food safety consultant, that you consider them based on three areas:-

 Each one on their own does not make a good consultant, but together they determine a consultant’s real value.